Everest Helicopter Tour 2026 – 2027

 Rather, helicopters will fly past the campgrounds in a flyover, which will allow the passengers to have a glimpse of the whole camp set up, the climbing paths of the climbers and the huge Khumbu Icefall through the comfort of their helicopter seats.

 Conversely, Kala Patthar is rocky terrain, solid, which provides a rare landing point on the rugged terrain of the Himalayas to the high territory that is used safely by pilots travelling through in short problems.
-In the Kala Patthar helicopter tour stop, the helicopter lands momentarily so that passengers can step out of it and spend between 5 and 10 minutes.
+In the Kala Patthar helicopter tour stop, the helicopter lands momentarily so that passengers can step out of it and spend between 10 and 15 minutes.

 This has been sufficient time to stretch, take photographs, get absorbed with the magnitude of the mountains, and have memories that will live long without the days of trekking that is normally involved to get to heights.